 There are multiple ways to obtain support from within your project.
-First and foremost, there is the Support link in the navigation on the left.
-Click it and fill in a form to create a ticket, which will reach your maintainer.
+First and foremost, there is a button at the bottom right of your project.
+Click it, select Support / Chat, and fill in the form to create a ticket, which will reach your maintainer.

 Secondly, if you happen to trigger a server error while working with Keboola Connection, there will be a button to contact our support in the error alert message.